-Turning Earth E10 will occupy a huge 4,500 ft saw toothed factory space, with another 2,000 sq ft of kiln rooms adjacent to it.
+Turning Earth E10 occupies a huge 4,500 ft saw toothed factory space, with another 2,000 sq ft of kiln rooms adjacent to it.

-The work space will contain large work benches, a range of high quality throwing wheels, a slab roller, a spray booth, an extruder, and a plaster working area.
-It will also house a class area, a glaze area, and an area for relaxing, reading and socialising.
+The work space contains large work benches, a range of high quality throwing wheels, a slab roller, an extruder, and a plaster working area.
+It also houses a class area, a glaze area, and an area for relaxing, reading and socialising.

-Bisque firing and up to 30 litres of glaze firing (the size of a kitchen bin).
-We have a range of studio clays available at discounted prices in our shop, and a large variety of glazes.
+Bisque firing and up to 30 litres of glaze firing.
+We have a range of studio clays available in our shop, and a large variety of glazes.

 Turning Earth runs a communal workspace.
-Members can use the workspace for as long as they need on any given day as long as they stay within their weekly allowance.
+Members can use the workspace for as long as they need on any given day as long as they stay within their weekly allowance (15 hours).

 A wide range of tools is available to use in the studio.
 There are some communal tools available for most standard tasks, including throwing and handbuilding tools, water buckets, sponges, and paintbrushes.
 Members are encouraged to collect their own tools as they develop in their practice.
 We sell starter tool sets on-site for just £5.